jeffpar/pcjs/software/pcx86/sys/windows/1.01/index.md

 ### Directory of Windows 1.01 (SETUP)

-     Volume in drive A has no label
+     Volume in drive A is SETUP
      Directory of A:\

     PIF          <DIR>      11-14-85   3:10p